-- 3.12 The Birmingham Development Plan was adopted in January 2017.
+3.9 The Birmingham Development Plan was adopted in January 2017.
 The public examination which took place during October and November 2014 included examination of housing land supply issues which addressed the 2015 SHLAA, the 5-Year Land Supply Position Statement (2015-20) and the Sites Delivery Plan (2014).
-The inspector found that the Council's approach to land supply, informed by the SHLAA, was sound (see appendix A3). - 3.13 As is clear from the inspector's report the objectively assessed need for housing in Birmingham is of such a magnitude that it cannot be met within the city's boundary.
-The City Council is therefore working with neighbouring authorities in the wider Housing Market Area (HMA) to ensure that sufficient housing to meet the needs not only of Birmingham but of the whole Greater Birmingham and Black Country Housing Market Area are met.
+The inspector found that the Council's approach to land supply, informed by the SHLAA, was sound (see appendix A3).

+The SHLAA in Birmingham